DataSF/datasf.github.io/_posts/blog/2015-08-26-datasf-seeks-open-data-services-engineer.md

 The job post is now live so you can:

- 1. [Go go here for the official post and complete your application](http://www.jobaps.com/SF/sup/bulpreview.asp?R1=PEX&R2=1043&R3=066002).
+ 1. [Go here for the official post and complete your application](http://www.jobaps.com/SF/sup/bulpreview.asp?R1=PEX&R2=1043&R3=066002).
 Don't forget to include a cover letter and a resume with your application.

 ##Equal Employment Opportunity
 The City and County of San Francisco is committed to equal employment opportunity.
 [Read more about our equal employment opportunity policy](http://www.sfdhr.org/index.aspx?page=33).